dr8co/PrivacyShield/README.md

 Thus, the Privacy Shield was born—a culmination of my passion for technology and my unwavering commitment to safeguarding privacy.

-Are you ready to don your digital armor and become a guardian of your own privacy?
-Privacy Shield invites you to join the ranks of those who refuse to compromise on privacy.
-Take control of your digital destiny, revel in the peace of mind that fortified privacy brings, and protect what matters most—your personal information.

-Together, let's shape a world where privacy reigns supreme, and our digital sanctuaries remain impervious to prying eyes.

 ## Features

 * **Cross-Platform** – Privacy Shield is written in C++ and uses CMake as its build system,